-3. INTER-CULTURAL COMMUNICATION
+3. INTERCULTURAL COMMUNICATION

-What I found most engaging about the experience was not the soccer tournament – It was experiencing and learning a new culture.
-I was proud to able to comfortably greet in Korean by the end of my stay – even if this may seem like an obvious skill to be able to acquire, I believe it is a big step toward indulging yourself in the culture.
+What I found most challenging and engaging about the experience was not the soccer tournament – It was experiencing and learning a new culture.
+I was only there for three days which limited the amount of time to learn Korean and use it practically, though I constantly asked my host friend about the different mannerisms and phrases to use in social circumstances.
+Using a newly learned language on native speakers who don’t share any other language with you, as opposed to using a newly learned on someone who shares another language with you (in this case English), are two completely different things.
+So I practiced the phrases on my friends before using them practically.
+This allowed me to integrate and acculturate better every time I practiced.
+I was proud to able to comfortably greet, show gratitude, order food in Korean by the end of my stay – even if these may seem like obvious skills to be able to acquire, I believe it is a big step toward indulging yourself in the culture.
 Being able to communicate your basic mannerisms shows that you’re making the effort to connect with the culture and the people, a crucial first step into inter-cultural communication.
-Attending the tournament was given to us as an option at first, given that it involves extra costs to cover travel fees.
-Despite missing some classes in school, we as international students should take this as an opportunity to be able to embrace our inter-cultural privileges, to become better communicators globally.
+Attending the tournament was given to us as an option at first, given that it involves extra costs to cover travel fees, as well as having to dedicate the last few days out of the week.